Ducks and Geese, Pacific Northwest

-Surf Scoter Ducks are found on all parts of the Pacific Northwest Coastal Region.
-Ducks who are not breeders anymore will stay on the coast year round.
+Surf Scoter Ducks are found in i the Pacific Northwest.
+Ducks who are not breeders anymore will stay here all year round.

 Male Surf Scoter Ducks are entirely black with a white patch on the forehead and a larger white triangle on the back of the neck, they have large bills, that bulge where it joins the head, they black feathers extending to near the nostrils.